atwalsh/img2s3/README.md

 ### img2s3

-I got tired of logging in to AWS, and the extra clicks to get public URLs for uploaded files
+This seriously just uploads images to an S3 bucket.
+I got tired of logging in to AWS, and the extra clicks to get public URLs for uploaded files.

 Create a `.env` file in `img2s3/` with the following:
 ```shell